icplayer/icplayer/addons/Gap_Binder/documentation.md

 ## Description

-##### Addon works with the text and table module.
+Addon works with the text and table module.
 Reads the contents of the gap from the text (and table) module it works with and verifies them.
 In check errors mode, assign the appropriate classes to the gaps in the text and table modules.
 In show answers mode, inserts the declared values into the gaps from the text and table module.

+## Requirements

+If the requirements are not fulfilled, the gap binder addon may not work properly with other modules.

+### Setting properties of co-working modules

+In order for the addon to work properly it is required to:
+* for co-working Table addons check the "Is not an activity" property.
+* for co-working Text modules uncheck the "Is activity" property.

+### Setting the order co-working modules

+In the editor, set the order of the gap binder addon so that it is in front of the co-working modules.

 ## Properties